dvatvani/trakt-ratings-trends/README.md

  - A png file with a static version of the episode ratings plot
  - A html file with an interactive version of the episode ratings plot

+An example of the output of the script can be found in the `sample_output` folder or in the [Jupyter notebook][jupyter_notebook].
+The interactive plots of the top 10 most popular TV shows according to Trakt.tv can be found in this [blog post][blog_post].

 ## Contributions

 Any ideas or contributions for further development are very welcome.
 Just drop me an e-mail or submit a pull request